History of Suresnes: Fourth Republic

 Plaque in homage to the communist mayor Paul Pagès, on the facade of the PCF premises in Suresnes.

 Since 1941, the municipality has been run by a special delegation.
-It ceased to work at the Liberation, and a man named Roussel, a town hall secretary member of the PCF and founder of the local Liberation committee, ran the municipality for a few days.
+It ceased to function at the time of liberation, and a man named Roussel, a town hall secretary, member of the PCF, and founder of the local Liberation committee, ran the municipality for a few days.
 He was then replaced by the committee's chairman, Jules Courtin, a former advisor to Henri Sellier and Compagnon de la Libération.
 The first municipal elections were held on April 29, 1945, for the first round, and on May 13 for the second round, in which the “anti-fascist” list came out on top.
 Communist Paul Pagès, a member of the local Liberation committee and former political prisoner, twice escaped and was sentenced in absentia, became mayor.
 On June 16, one of his first acts was to inaugurate a reception center for prisoners and deportees in the former Kommandatur on Rue Desbassayns-de-Richemont.
-The municipality also surveyed available housing, the extent of bomb damage, and the composition of the city's population renovated the HLM de la Fouilleuse, and rehoused Suresnois whose homes were too dilapidated (particularly in the historic city center).
+The municipality also surveyed available housing, the extent of bomb damage, and the composition of the city's population, renovated the HLM de la Fouilleuse and rehoused Suresnois, whose homes were too dilapidated (particularly in the historic city center).
 On July 19, 1945, the Office National Météorologique was succeeded by the Météorologie Nationale, located in the fortress and under the authority of the Directorate General for Civil Aviation.
 A Communist town between 1945 and 1947, Suresnes was briefly part of the “red belt.”
 But in October 1947, the Socialist Louis Bert was elected mayor.
 In 1948, the market moved to the former Place Trarieux, recently renamed Place du Général-Leclerc.
 In 1951, the new Suresnes bridge was completed and the Société histoire de Suresnes resumed its activities, with René Sordes and Jean Becker.
 During this decade, the Vendanges Festival was revived, under the impetus of the Free Commune of Suresnes and the Suresnois Youth Union.
 Buildings damaged by the war or in a state of disrepair were rebuilt or renovated, as was the town hall, which also underwent major work in 1970 and again in 1992.

-Jean Vilar (on the right in the photo, at the 1967 Avignon festival) worked in the 1950s in the Suresnes theatre which now bears his name.
+Jean Vilar (on the right in the photo, at the 1967 Avignon festival) worked in the 1950s in the Suresnes theatre, which now bears his name.